Creator / David Brin

 (born October 6, 1950) is an American Science Fiction

 universe.
 He is also the author of a highly amusing (and packed end to end with puns and references) novel called The Practice Effect

-, and wrote the storyline to Ecco the Dolphin : Defender of the Future
+, and wrote the story for Ecco the Dolphin : Defender of the Future

 fans for printing a blisteringly critical series of essays regarding that universe's philosophies and messages.
-These were later compiled into a book with Matt Stover
+He and Matt Stover

 Brin is probably the best known of the authors sometimes referred to as "the Killer B's", which also includes Greg Bear

 .
 The three are often credited with helping to revitalize hard SF